-13. Are guarantees commonly used in your jurisdiction?
+12. Are guarantees commonly used in your jurisdiction?
 How are they created?

-Guarantees are commonly used in commercial transactions; for example, guarantees are often provided by a representative director (daihyo torishimariyaku), or majority owner, of a small or medium-sized enterprise when the enterprise is granted a loan.
+Guarantees are commonly used in commercial transactions; for example, guarantees are often provided by a representative director (daihyotorishimariyaku), or majority owner, of a small or medium-sized enterprise when the enterprise is granted a loan.

 Before 2004 it was possible to become a guarantor through an oral agreement.
 To protect individuals from entering into guarantees without understanding their significance, the Civil Code was amended in 2004 so that a guarantee is now only legal, binding and enforceable when an agreement is made in writing (or in electromagnetic record) between a creditor and a guarantor (Article 446.2 to 446.3, Civil Code).
+In addition, some additional rules will probably be incorporated into the Civil Code for the protection of individual guarantors by the contemplated amendment of the Civil Code.